Manchester Arena suicide bombing suspect identified as Salman Abedi

-MANCHESTER, England — The proud British city of Manchester was in mourning Tuesday in the aftermath of a suicide bombing by a homegrown terrorist at an Ariana Grande concert that killed 22 people — some of whom were children.

-The man responsible for the carnage was identified by police as 22-year-old Salman Abedi, a British citizen of Libyan descent who lived in a south Manchester neighborhood called Fallowfield.
+A spokesman for the University of Salford in Manchester told NBC News that Abedi enrolled there to study business management in September 2015.
+He re-enrolled last September, but he hadn't attended classes for several months, the spokesman said.

+Speaking Tuesday night from Downing Street, May said that while investigators were still working to determine whether Abedi acted alone, "the work undertaken throughout the day has revealed that it is a possibility we cannot ignore that there is a wider group of individuals linked to this attack."

-Manchester Police Chief Constable Ian Hopkins warned residents of this diverse city against any reprisals.
+Earlier, Ian Hopkins, chief constable of the Greater Manchester Police, warned residents of this diverse city against any reprisals.

 "We understand that feelings are very raw right now and people are looking for answers," he said.
 "We will not tolerate hate towards any parts of our community."

-"Today is a day we all hoped and prayed we would never see," the chief said.
+"Today is a day we all hoped and prayed we would never see," he said.
 "We must all stand together and not let the terrorists defeat us."

-It was the deadliest terrorist attack in the United Kingdom since four suicide bombers killed 52 London commuters on three subway trains and a bus in July 2005.

-As condolences from President Donald Trump and other world leaders poured in, at Buckingham Palace, Queen Elizabeth II and Prince Philip observed a moment of silence for the Manchester victims.
+As condolences from President Donald Trump and other world leaders poured in, Queen Elizabeth II and Prince Philip observed a moment of silence for the Manchester victims at Buckingham Palace.

-So far, police have not identified the dead, but 8-year-old Saffie Rose Roussos and Georgina Callander, 18, have been identified.
+So far, police have identified only three of the victims: Saffie Rose Roussos, 8, Georgina Callander, 18, and John Atkinson, 26.

-Meanwhile, the MI5 and other British investigators were questioning a 23-year-old man in connection with the attack and trying to determine what drove Abedi to set off a bomb in Manchester Arena, which was crowded at the time with teenage girls — the pop star's fan base.
+Meanwhile, NBC News has learned that the MI5 and other British investigators were questioning Abedi's 23-year-old brother in connection with the attack.
+They are trying to determine what drove Abedi to set off a bomb in Manchester Arena, which was crowded at the time with teenage girls — Grande's fan base.

-ISIS has claimed credit for the deadly attack, but so far neither British nor U.S. authorities have been able to link Abedi to the fanatical Islamic organization that has inspired other lethal terrorist attacks in Europe.
+ISIS has claimed credit for the deadly attack, but so far neither British nor U.S. authorities have been able to link Abedi to the fanatical Islamic organization, which has inspired other lethal terrorist attacks in Europe.

 Abedi, however, was known to British police and intelligence services, government sources told NBC News.

-Also, the shrapnel-filled bomb Abedi set off produced very little smoke when it exploded, suggesting the main charge was a homemade explosive rather than black powder, the sources said.
+In addition, the shrapnel-filled bomb Abedi set off produced very little smoke when it exploded, suggesting that the main charge was a homemade explosive rather than black powder, the sources said.

 Laboratory tests will likely determine what kind of deadly mixture Abedi used, they said.

-In Washington, Rep. Michael McCaul (R-Texas), chairman of the House Homeland Security Committee, said on MSNBC that the timing of the attack was "very interesting."
+In Washington, Rep. Michael McCaul, R-Texas, chairman of the Homeland Security Committee, said on MSNBC that the timing of the attack was "very interesting."
 He noted that it happened right before the British elections and after Trump visited Saudi Arabia and Israel.

 "I wonder if there's some connection between these visits and how he's condemned the radical Islamist terror, and then the response we see in Manchester," McCaul told MSBNC's Andrea Mitchell.